muhitmonsur/Dhru-USDT-Payment-Gateway/README.md

 ## About Payerurl
 [payerurl.com](https://payerurl.com) is an international provider of online crypto currency payment solutions.
 Furthermore, Payerurl is a crypto gateway that sends customer payments directly to merchant wallets and notifies merchants when a payment is made by a customer.
-It also automatically converts merchant order status to processing.
+It also automatically add credit to customer account after payment done.